Belfast United F.C.

-Belfast United Football Club is a former Irish football club which played competitive football during the First World War.
+Belfast United Football Club was an Irish football club which played competitive football during the First World War.

 History

 The Irish League went into abeyance after the 1914–15 season, owing to the First World War.
 In order to keep the game going, five of the Belfast clubs agreed to form an unofficial continuation, the Belfast & District League; one club, Belfast Celtic, refused to join, on the basis that the competition was to be on a professional rather than an amateur basis.
 With an uneven number of clubs, one side would be without a game each weekend, which provided the impetus for the formation of a new club, Belfast United, under the management of Jimmie Magowan, Belfast Celtic's coach.

 The club's first game was a 1–1 draw at Distillery on 18 September 1915.
 Despite the alleged interest in the club, it did not attract fans, given the existing loyalties within the city, and, as Belfast Celtic had continued playing in the Irish Intermediate League, United did not pick up its supporters.
 United's first win, over Glenavon in October 1915, was only seen by a "meagre" crowd.
 It was also handicapped by not having its own home ground for its first two seasons.

 After finishing winless in 1916–17, the club found a ground in Ballynafeigh.
 This did at least help with the team rising from the foot of the table, and in 1917–18 it had its only victories in the Irish Cup, reaching the semi-final.
 In the last four United lost 2–1 at Grosvenor Park to Belfast Celtic; the winner came with 10 minutes to go, although McDaid for United also saved a penalty almost straight from the kick-off.
 The club had also played in the Gold Cup (played to a league structure) from 1915 to 1916, but again without success, its first match win not coming until its twelfth game in the competition, 1–0 against Cliftonville in March 1918.